randrini/nzbdav/README.md

 # Nzb Dav

-NzbDav is a WebDAV server that allows you to mount NZB documents and access your Usenet downloads as a standard file system.
-It's designed to integrate with other media management tools like Sonarr and Radarr, by providing a SABnzbd-compatible API.
-With it, you can build an infinite Plex or Jellyfin media library that streams directory from your usenet provider at maxed-out speeds, without using any storage space on your own server.
+NzbDav is a WebDAV server that allows you to mount and browse NZB documents as a virtual file system without downloading.
+It's designed to integrate with other media management tools, like Sonarr and Radarr, by providing a SABnzbd-compatible API.
+With it, you can build an infinite Plex or Jellyfin media library that streams directly from your usenet provider at maxed-out speeds, without using any storage space on your own server.

 Check the video below for a demo: